Atrial Septal Defect

 Treatment for Atrial Septal Defect

-Repair of an ASD may not require treatment if there are few or no symptoms, or if the defect is small.
+Repair of an Atrial Septal Defect (ASD) may not require treatment if there are few or no symptoms, or if the defect is small.
 Surgical closure of the defect is recommended if the ASD is large or if symptoms occur.

 Traditional “open heart” surgery involves sternotomy – cutting through the breastbone and opening the ribs.
 This can cause significant trauma, prolong healing time and increase the risk for serious complications and even mortality.